From heart-warming soups, vibrant salads to pressure cooker meals, here you’ll find healthy dinner recipes that will become your favorites year-round!

 19. Onsen Tamago Over Rice (Hot Spring Egg Rice Bowl)

-Serve this perfectly poached egg with creamy custard-like yolk over steamed rice, then drizzle with soy sauce, and scatter chopped green onion.
+Serve this perfectly poached egg with a creamy, custard-like yolk over steamed rice, then drizzle with soy sauce and scatter chopped green onion.
 It is fantastically simple and incredibly satisfying!
-What more?
-It’s great as a hearty breakfast, a light lunch or dinner, or a midnight snack!
+What’s more?
+It’s great for a hearty breakfast, a light lunch or dinner, or even as a midnight snack!

 20. Kakitamajiru (Japanese Egg Drop Soup)